How much charging and discharging capacity is required for energy storage power stations

 - How to control the automatic charging and discharging of energy storage stations

-- How to manage energy storage power stations
+- How to calculate the tax for independent energy storage power stations

-- How to calculate the energy storage capacity of wind power
+- How to calculate the capacity fee of energy storage power station

 - How many codes are used in energy storage power stations